-Does your jaw joint snap, crackle and pop?
+Does your TMJ (jaw joint) snap, crackle and pop?

-If you hear noises coming from your jaw, there’s a good chance you have Temporomandibular Joint Disorder or TMD, which is a fancy way of saying “an unhealthy jaw joint.”
-Popping, clicking and grinding sounds in the jaw joint can be signs that your jaw’s shock-absorbing cartilage disk is dislocated or damaged.
-This can happen because of trauma or because of clenching, grinding or constant nail biting.
-TMD is so closely associated with clenching, grinding and headaches, that you could say it is another unhealthy result of stress.
+The jaw joint gets damaged or dislocated because of trauma or because of things like clenching, grinding or constant nail biting.
+Without a doubt, TMD is so closely associated with clenching, grinding and headaches, that you could call it another unhealthy result of stress.
+Read more…

-When jaw noises go from happening occasionally to “all the time,” it’s a sign that the jaw disk is getting more dislocated and damaged.
-When this happens, you have a higher risk of experiencing intense headaches, jaw pain and locked jaw.
-That’s right.
-The disk can dislocate to the point that it “locks” the jaw closed.
-It makes for a great diet but a really bad day!
+When TMJ noises go from happening occasionally to “all the time”, the body is telling us that the jaw disk is getting more dislocated and damaged.
+More frequent noises also warn us that we’re at higher risk for both intense headaches and jaw pain as well as locked jaw.
+Yes, you heard correctly – Locked Jaw!
+The TMJ disk sometimes actually dislocates to the point that it “locks” the jaw closed.
+A locked jaw makes for a great diet AND a really bad day!

-Lupe had the worst case of TMD that I had ever seen…
+Lupe had the worst case of TMJ / TMD that I had ever seen…

-At her first appointment, she came in with pain radiating so intensely from her jaw joint down her neck that she teared up when anything brushed her skin.
-Even worse, her jaw was nearly locked shut.
-She could only open her mouth 9 millimeters, which is barely enough to slide a small straw through the teeth.
+At her first appointment, she arrived with pain radiating so intensely from her jaw joint down her neck that she teared up when anything brushed her skin.
+Even worse, her jaw could barely open.
+When she tried to open her mouth, it only opened 19 millimeters – Barely enough to slide a small straw through the teeth.

-Lupe had been going through a stressful divorce, and with all her stress, she hadn’t noticed her jaw joint sending her warning signs that things weren’t healthy.
+Lupe had been going through a stressful divorce.
+Amidst all the stress, she hadn’t noticed her jaw joint sending her warning signs that things weren’t healthy.
 She’d ignored the popping, the clicking and the soreness.

-Lupe didn’t realize how serious her jaw problem was until the morning she woke up and couldn’t open her mouth.
-Suddenly she was stuck eating everything through a straw and even that hurt.
+Lupe didn’t realize how serious her TMJ problem was until the morning she woke up and couldn’t open her mouth.
+In that moment, she was suddenly stuck eating everything through a straw.
+She was also in constant excruciating pain.

-I don’t know if you can imagine the desperation and pain someone goes through when they lose use of their jaw and mouth.
-She was staring at me, her eyes full of pain, begging for hope.
-I had to swallow hard before I could speak clearly.
-Clearing my throat, I swore to Lupe and to myself that she’d get that burger.
-Not any burger either – she was gonna be able to take a bite out of the biggest burger she could find.
+I don’t know if you can imagine the desperation and pain someone goes through when they can’t open their mouth anymore.
+Lupe was staring at me, her eyes full of pain, begging for hope.
+That day I swore to Lupe and to myself that she’d eat that burger.
+And not only was she going to be able to eat a hamburger again, but it was going to be the biggest burger she could find.
+We weren’t going to settle for junior burgers!

-The jaw joint is incredibly complex and no healing journey is easy and straightforward.
-Healing the joint happens in steps and sometimes progress is two steps forward and one step back.
-Over the course of her treatment, we created a number of custom bite splints for Lupe that helped her face muscles relax and release the jaw joint.
+Over the course of Lupe’s treatment, we created a number of custom bite splints for her that helped her face muscles relax and release the jaw joint.
 Her jaw slowly healed and started to open bit by bit.
+Because the jaw joint (TMJ) is incredibly complex, no healing journey is simple or straightforward.
+In fact, the healing process often happens in steps and sometimes progress goes two steps forward and one step back.

 - Frequent loud popping